Prosciutto vs. Prosciutto di Parma: The Deli Dilemma

 Prosciutto: A Culinary Icon

 Prosciutto, derived from the Italian word "prosciugare," meaning to dry or dehydrate, is a type of dry-cured ham that has been a staple of Italian cuisine for centuries.
-Made from the hind leg of a pig, prosciutto undergoes a meticulous curing process that involves salting, pressing, and air-drying for an extended period, typically ranging from nine months to over two years.
+Made from the hind leg of a pig, prosciutto undergoes a meticulous curing process involving salting, pressing, and air-drying for an extended period, typically ranging from nine months to over two years.
 The result is a delicately flavored, thinly sliced ham with a tender texture and a rich, savory aroma.

 Prosciutto di Parma: The Pinnacle of Perfection